Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 Soaking up a spectacular Gulf coast sunset is a favorite pastime of Tampa Bay locals.
 Why not turn the event into a full blown celebration by attending the nightly Sunsets at Pier 60 Festival on Clearwater Beach?
 Nearly every night of the year visitors, street performers, and artisans gather for a lively sunset celebration that’s a must anytime you’re in the area.

 8. Curtis Hixon Waterfront Park

 This waterfront park located steps from the Tampa Riverwalk offers abundant open-air breezes and draws many couples to its beautiful and sprawling green-filled space.
 It’s also home to a variety of recurring events, including monthly free outdoor Rock the Park concerts and more.

 Home to 33 historic structures, the Heritage Village bills itself as a “living history museum.”
 Step into Pinellas County’s past while exploring bungalows, homes, a sugar cane mill, church, store, and more in addition to the museum exhibits located within the Welcome Center.
 There’s also a native plant trail and sensory garden.
 Best of all, admission is totally free!

 10. St. Pete Second Saturday ArtWalk

-Note: The trolley is currently unavailable during events due to social distancing measures.
+Note: The trolley is currently unavailable during events.